markshannon/pep622-critique/README.md

 PEP 622 provides only three examples of where the proposed pattern matching, yet proposes a very large change to the language; possibly the largest single change since Python 1.

 PEP 622 claims to be a general way to express a number of related things, but fails to live up to that promise as it involves many special cases and upsets any intuition that comes from familiarity with the rest of the language.

+It also claims to be *structural* pattern matching, but relies on the interface of objects, not their structure when unpacking.

 ### Django example